 Grounds for Divorce

-Both men and women can apply for divorce under the following grounds:
+Both men and women can apply for divorce on the following grounds:

 - Mutual Consent